Institute Team

 Originally from Azerbaijan, Humay Gasimzadeh is currently pursuing her Doctorate Degree in Contemporary Performance program at Bowling Green State University in the studio of Dr. Robert Satterlee.
 She is interested in performing and promoting piano music most recently composed especially by people of color and underrepresented groups, making new music user-friendly for everyone, and rethinking old and idolized rituals of piano performance.
 She likes to think of the piano as a vault where a large body of acoustic sounds is kept securely.
 Different cultures, races, individuals, genders, ethnicities… and the list is endless…manifest themselves through this large body, melding into each other, and co-exist in harmony and peace.

-TONIA ASEL KAUFMAN, RESEARCH FELLOW
+TONIA ASEL KAUFMAN, WIND BAND CO-COORDINATOR

 Tonia Asel Kaufman is a public high school band director and music educator in suburban Philadelphia.
 Earning a Bachelor of Science degree in Music Education and Saxophone Performance, and a Master's in Educational Administration, she currently is pursuing a Ph.D. in Music Education at Temple University.
 She was awarded the 2014 Pennsylvania Music Educator Association (PMEA) Citation of Teaching Excellence and named a Colonial School District Master Teacher.
 She is a frequent presenter and panelist at local, state, and regional music education conferences.
 Serving in a variety of additional roles, she has been an adjunct professor of music education, guest conductor, music arranger, visual designer, and a conductor on the American Music Abroad Bronze Tour to Europe.
 She maintains National Board Certification in EA/YA Music, and is a certified life coach.
 In her free time she enjoys traveling, reading, listening to live music, and spending time with her nieces and nephews.